-MH Peer Sup pc ort Program
+MH F Peer Sup opo ort Program are 3.75 hours.

-5. 3.75 hours.
 The rounding policy is applied to the .75 hour and the units billed for that day are 4 units.
 Practitioner type must still be addressed and so that 4 units must be adequately assigned to either a U4 or U5 practitioner type as reflected in the log for that day's activities.
-A provider shall only record units in which the individual was actively engaged in services.
+5. A provider shall only record units in which the individual was actively engaged in services.
 Meals and breaks must not be included in the reporting of units of service delivered.
 Should an individual leave the program or receive other services during the range of documented time in/time out for Peer Support hours, the absence

-should be documented on the log.